SneakyPrompt: Jailbreaking Text-to-image Generative Models: Problem Formulation

 \subsection{Definitions}

 We describe the definitions of two important concepts: safety filters and adversarial prompts.

-\para{Safety Filter.} Safety filters---formally denoted as $\mathcal{F}$ in the paper---prohibit text-to-image model users from generating certain images with so-called \textit{sensitive content}, such as those related to adult, violent, or politics.
+\para{Safety Filter.} A safety filter---formally denoted as $\mathcal{F}$---prohibits text-to-image model users from generating certain images with so-called \textit{sensitive content}, such as those related to adult, violent, or politics.
 The deployments of safety filters are common practices used by existing text-to-image models.
 For example, DALL$\cdot$E 2~\cite{ramesh2022_dalle2} filters out contents from 11 categories such as hate, harassment, sexual, and self-harm.
 Midjourney~\cite{Midjourney} blocks the generation of images that are not PG-13.
 Stable Diffusion~\cite{Rombach_2022_stablediffusion} also filters out contents from 17 concepts~\cite{rando2022_red}.

-To the best of our knowledge, there are no existing documentations on the taxonomy of safety filters used in text-to-image models.
+To the best of our knowledge, there is no existing documentation on the taxonomy of safety filters used in text-to-image models.
 Therefore, we come up with our own taxonomy and describe them below.
-Note that we denote the online text-to-image model as $\mathcal{M}$ with a frozen text encoder $\mathcal{E}$ and a diffusion model $\mathcal{D}$, the input \textit{prompt} of as $p$, and the output generated image as $\mathcal{M}(p)$.
+Note that we denote the online text-to-image model as $\mathcal{M}$ with a frozen text encoder $\mathcal{E}$ and a diffusion model $\mathcal{D}$, the input \textit{prompt} as $p$, and the output generated image as $\mathcal{M}(p)$.
 Figure~\ref{fig:preliminary-1} shows the three categories of safety filters:

 \begin{icompact}